xueannafang/hsp_toolkit_prototype/README.md

 **Step 2 Prepare input spreadsheets using Microsoft Excel:**

 - **solvent candidates** (input_solv_sel.xlsx)

-This is the solvent pool you want to choose from.
+ This is the solvent pool for users to choose from.

+ Solvents appear on this list will be considered as candidates of multi-solvent systems.

  <p>
   <img src=https://github.com/xueannafang/hsp-toolkits/blob/main/figs/input_solv_sel_example.png>
   <em>Example of solvent candidates list<em>
  </p>

+   Users can edit this form depending on their requirement.

+   *To remove an entry*:
+   - Select the whole row and delete.
+   - Update the number in "Group" column.
+   **Note: The "Group" number must be continious integers starting from 1 to the total number of solvents.**
+   **Empty, discontinous, or overflowed numbers in "Group" column will lead to error.**

 **Step 3**